Sjeiti/ronvalstarnl/src/data/markdown/post_custom-eslint-rules.md

 So here's the rundown:

-You can use a local file as a dependency by installing it through NPM or Yarn.
+You can use a local module as a dependency by installing it through NPM or Yarn.
 The syntax is `npm i -D file:[location]` or `yarn add --dev file:[location]`.
-Since we're trying to install a local file as a package, the location is a folder with a small custom `package.json`.
+Since we're trying to install it as a package, the location is a folder with a small custom `package.json`.

 ```JSON
 {